eegli/tinyparse/docs/reference/error-handling.md

 expect(() => {
   parseSync(['--age']);
 }).toThrow(
-  new ValidationError('Invalid type for --age. "true" is not a number') );
+  new ValidationError('Invalid type for --age. "true" is not a number'), );
 ```